Sangarshanan/jazzit/README.md

 ### Disclaimer

-Default tracks were pulled from https://www.youtube.com/user/gamingsoundfx/
+Default tracks were pulled from royalty-free stock audio sites (They are mostly gaming and meme sound effects)

-No Copyright Infringement Intended

-I might take down these tracks or add more depending on the number of lawsuits I get slapped with